mikkokallio/bicep-workshop/README.md

 - Go to https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/scenarios-virtual-networks.
 - Read about why it's better to create subnets within the vnet definition and not as child resources.
+-
+- Copy-paste the first template example on the page into

 ## Task 1.2: Modify